 Skip to main content

-This guide walks you through making your first threat check with the OSM API.
-You’ll sign up for an account, generate an API token, and run a curl command to query the database — all in under 5 minutes.
+This guide walks you through making your first threat check via API.
+In less than 5 minutes, you’ll sign up for an account, generate an API token, and run a curl command to query the database.

 1